rreece/rreece.github.io/essays/morals-of-poker.md

 While a lot can be gained by representing yourself with confidence, eventually you have to back it up with something real.
-You earn your reputation with what you project and produce.
+You earn your reputation with what you project and what you produce.
 You cannot bluff everyone forever.